Which chiropractic technique is best for you?

-Whether you are young and fit, old and osteoporotic, big or small, tall or short, regardless of how sensitive you are there is a chiropractic technique that is best suited to you.
+Whether you are young and fit, old and osteoporotic, big or small, tall or short, regardless of how sensitive you are, if you can be helped by chiropractic care, there is a chiropractic technique that will best suit you.

-If you are suffering from neck, low back pain, headaches or sciatica our experienced Chiropractors will determine the best techniques to help restore your normal, pain-free movement.
-We will discuss with you the benefits of each technique and involve you in the decision as to which one will be best for you.
-The secret is knowing which to choose, and that’s where our professional chiropractic team excels.
+If you are suffering from neck, low back pain, headaches or sciatica our experienced Chiropractors will determine which technique is best suited to try to remove your symptoms and improve your spinal movement.
+We will discuss the benefits of each technique with you and involve you in the decision making process as we decide which technique will be best for you.

 In our office we use a variety of different techniques including manual adjustments, drop-table adjustments, activator and Sacro-Occipital Technique (SOT) blocking.
 Each technique can be used alone or in conjunction with each other to restore normal movement and function to the spine to achieve the best results for you.